bassmanitram/actions-for-nautilus/configurator/help.md

 order for the action to be shown in the Nautilus context menu.

-It is also important to note that if none of the actions in a submenu are applicable to the current selection, that submenu will not appear in the Nautilus context menu.
+It is also important to note that if none of the actions in a submenu are applicable to the current selection, that submenu will also not appear in the Nautilus context menu.

 ### Max items